Guides

 ok = False

-• Regex only confirms a number's structure, not its status.
-A number can match a pattern, like the Free-form international one, yet belong to an unassigned or retired block, a fact regex cannot know.
+• Regex only confirms a number's format, not its real-world status.
+A string can match the Free-form international pattern perfectly yet correspond to an unassigned, retired, or reserved block of numbers.

 Validate Phone Numbers with Abstract API